-- If anyone’s work which he built remains, he will receive his wages.(1)wages is literal.
-It’s traditionally translated “reward” here (which isn’t wrong) but is less literal.
+- If anyone’s work which he built will remain, he will receive his wages.1wages is literal.
+It’s traditionally translated “reward” here, which isn’t wrong, but that’s less literal.

-- If anyone’s work burns up, he will suffer loss.
-However he will be saved, but like as through a fire.
+- If anyone’s work will burn up, he will suffer loss.
+However he himself will be saved, but like as through a fire.

-- Didn’t – and don’t – you know that you are God’s temple, and the Spirit of God dwells in you?
+- Don’t you *know that you are God’s temple, and the Spirit of God dwells in you?

 - Let no one utterly deceive himself: if someone among you thinks he is wise in this age, let him become foolish so he might become wise.

-- For the wisdom of this world is foolishness with God, for it was – and is – written; “He’s the One who traps the wise in their craftiness.”(4)quotation/allusion to Job 5:13
+- For the wisdom of this world is foolishness with God, for it is *written; “He’s the One who traps the wise in their craftiness.”3quotation/allusion to Job 5:13

-- And again, “the Lord knows the reasonings of the wise, that they are futile.“(5)quotation/allusion to Psalm 94:11
+- And again, “the Lord knows the reasonings of the wise, that they are futile.“4quotation/allusion to Psalm 94:11

 - So then, let no one boast in men, for all things are yours.

-- Whether Paul, or Apollos, or Cephas,(6)“Cephas” is Aramaic for “a rock”, and is another name for the disciple/apostle Peter. or the world, or life, or death, or what was – and is – present, or what will be; all are yours.
+- Whether Paul, or Apollos, or Cephas,5“Cephas” is Aramaic for “a rock”, and is another name for the disciple/apostle Peter. or the world, or life, or death, or things *present, or things about to come; all are yours.

 - But you belong to the Anointed, and the Anointed belongs to God.